gve-sw/gve_devnet_meraki_sla_reporting/README.md

 ## Prerequisites
 - **Meraki Dashboard APIs**: Enable API access in the Meraki dashboard following [these steps](https://documentation.meraki.com/General_Administration/Other_Topics/Cisco_Meraki_Dashboard_API#Enable_API_Access).
 Generate an API key as described in the instructions and note it down.
 It will be used later.
+- **Filter Keywords**: Prior to running this program, look at the Meraki networks in your organizations.
+Determine any of the networks that do not need to be monitored with this prototype and note their names or any key words in their names.
+For example, if you do not want test networks to be monitored and all your test networks have the word "test" in them, then "test" would be a key word.

 ## Installation/Configuration
 1. Clone this repository with `git clone https://github.com/gve-sw/gve_devnet_meraki_sla_reporting` and open the directory.